mvadari/xrpl-docs/Atomic.md

 ### 2.6.
 Metadata

-The inner transactions will be committed separately to the ledger and therefore have separate metadata.
+The inner transactions will be committed separately to the ledger and will therefore have separate metadata.

-For example, an `Atomic` transaction with 2 inner transactions would look like this in the ledger:
+For example, a ledger that only has one `Atomic` transaction containing 2 inner transactions would look like this:
 ```
 [
   OuterTransaction,